-- Asset management systems Projects

-to maintain the transportation system are

-identified through asset management systems

-with input from CDOT regional staff.
-These

-systems incorporate performance measures

-and monitoring, strategy evaluation tools and

-predictive models to identify cost-effective

-projects that will assist in achieving established

-performance objectives.

-- Safety processes Targeted safety improvements for funding with sources such as FASTER Safety and Highway Safety Improvement Program (HSIP) are identified through the analysis of safety data with input from CDOT regional staff.
-Safety data are used to identify the locations where improvements are most likely to result in increased safety for the traveling public.

-- Competitive evaluation Projects for programs including Safe Routes to School, Transportation Alternatives Program (TAP), FASTER Transit and FTA programs are identified through competitive application-based evaluation processes.
-Projects are generally identified through a call for projects and applications are reviewed against established criteria to identify projects for funding.

-- Regional Priority Program (RPP) RPP is a flexible funding source with projects identified by the CDOT regions in consultation with planning partners.
+- Asset Management systems Projects to maintain the transportation system are identified through asset management systems with input from CDOT Region staff.
+These systems incorporate performance measures and monitoring, strategy evaluation tools, and predictive models to identify cost-effective projects that will assist in achieving established performance objectives. - Safety Processes Targeted safety improvements for funding with sources such as FASTER Safety and Highway Safety Improvement Program (HSIP) are identified through the analysis of safety data with input from CDOT Region staff.
+Safety data are used to identify the locations where improvements are most likely to result in increased safety for the traveling public. - Competitive Evaluation Projects for programs including Safe Routes to School, Transportation Alternatives Program (TAP), FASTER Transit, and FTA programs are identified through competitive application-based evaluation processes.
+Projects are generally identified through a call for projects and applications are reviewed against established criteria to identify projects for funding. - Regional Priority Program (RPP) RPP is a flexible funding source with project identified by the CDOT regions in consultation with planning partners.

-- CDOT reviews proposed projects and solicits input from planning partners and the public through the Project Priority Programming Process (4P).
-The 4P was developed by the Transportation Commission in cooperation with Colorado Counties Incorporated, the Colorado